 Emily believes that the tech industry must be changed in order to attract diverse talent, to fill growing talent gaps and improve the tech products and services that our global communities increasingly rely on.

 Kaila Colbin spearheaded the hugely successful SingularityU New Zealand and Australia Summits, introducing more than 2,000 people to exponential technologies and their impact on humanity.

 She is also a co-founder and Chair of the non-profit Ministry of Awesome, the starting point for early-stage entrepreneurs in Christchurch; the Curator and Licensee for TEDxChristchurch in New Zealand and TEDxScottBase in Antarctica; Chair of the New York-based culinary school Natural Gourmet Institute; Deputy Chair of CORE Education; and a Director of ChristchurchNZ.

 Her purpose in life is to be an uplifting presence.

 David Hollands is passionate about the opportunity to play a part in transforming people, communities ,countries and our planet for the better.
 He is particularly focused on the roles of education and technological innovations to build foundations and solve key challenges in the world.
-David is presently Vice President of the United Nations Association of Australia (WA) , on the advisory group to Australian Curriculum (through ACARA) for Digital Technologies & Design and Technologies curriculums , non-executive member of the Board of Directors for the Foundation for Educational Digital Development, Steering committee member for the Australian Federal Governments PTECH initiative.
-His career and passion for technology spans 20 years, and he presently is also working for HP as National education lead as part of HP’s global education team .
-He is a father of 4 and is a self-confessed technology and education tragic (his wife of 22 years wrote his valentine’s day card in binary) .
+David is presently Vice President of the United Nations Association of Australia (WA), on the advisory group to Australian Curriculum (through ACARA) for Digital Technologies & Design and Technologies curricular, non-executive member of the Board of Directors for the Foundation for Educational Digital Development, and steering committee member for the Australian Federal Governments PTECH initiative.
+His career and passion for technology spans 20 years, and he presently is also working for HP as National education lead as part of HP’s global education team.
+He is a father of four and a self-confessed technology and education tragic.
+His wife of 22 years wrote his Valentine’s Day card in binary.